Mr H Jones

 Miss J Henao: KS3 Mathematics Coordinator

-Miss Henao graduated with a BSc in Mathematics from York University, a four year degree which included a year studying Mathematics and History of Art at the Universidad Autonoma de Madrid.
-After a career in finance, working in a global investment bank and qualifying as a chartered management accountant, she completed her PGCE in Secondary Mathematics at Roehampton University.
+Miss Henao graduated with a BSc in Mathematics from the University of York, a four year degree which included a year studying Mathematics and History of Art at the Universidad Autonoma de Madrid.
+After a career in finance, working in a global investment bank and qualifying as a chartered management accountant, she completed her PGCE in Secondary Mathematics at the University of Roehampton .

 A fluent Spanish speaker, Miss Henao enjoys travelling and the arts.
 She is a PADI Advanced Open Water Diver.

-Mr Hudson completed his degree and graduate teaching programme at Canterbury Christ Church University, where he gained a BSc in Sport and Exercise Science.
+Mr Hudson completed his degree and graduate teaching programme at the University of Canterbury Christ Church , where he gained a BSc in Sport and Exercise Science.
 Mr Hudson gained teacher status whilst teaching at The Chatham and Clarendon Grammar School in Kent.

 While at university, Mr Hudson coached both Men's and Women's hockey 1st XI's to success in their respective leagues, cups and varsity matches earning him the accolade of the Universities Sportsman of the Year 2010.